andrew2630/cennik-vet/README.md

 NEXT_PUBLIC_SUPABASE_URL=<your url>
 NEXT_PUBLIC_SUPABASE_ANON_KEY=<your key>
 ```
+> **Note:** Admin actions such as deleting a user account require the Supabase **service role key** and cannot be performed directly from the browser.
+To enable account deletion, create a server-side endpoint (e.g. a Supabase Edge Function) that calls the [Auth Admin API](https://supabase.com/docs/reference/javascript/auth-admin-deleteuser).

 When you sign in from the Settings page the app will sync any queued changes to Supabase whenever you are online.
 Login, registration and logout events display toast messages so you know whether authentication succeeded.